paultopia/murdersky/index.md

 Let’s put it this way: the first time I drove in snow, I hit a tree within five minutes.

-You can very easily skid and lose control when you:
+You can very easily skid and lose control when you brake, accelerate, or turn.

--   brake

--   accelerate

--   turn

 Do all of those things very, very, very gradually.
 Leave tons of extra stopping distance.

 You should *definitely* not change speeds and turn at the same time.
 Slow down, THEN turn, THEN speed up again.
 Or else you’ll instantly fly out of control.

 Winter tires may be useful, if you can find a storage solution.
-(I believe Iowa law only allows them November through April, but you should double-check that.)
+(The law where you are might not allow them, or might only allow them in specific months of the year, so you should look into that.)

 There’s a thing called “black ice.”
 That’s cold-place-ese for “ice you can’t see.”
 It’s real.
 So when driving, even if a patch of road looks